nikolay-turpitko/pass2pass/README.md

 I created it for my own use, so it's not quite user friendly.
 It's not `go get`able.
 Use git to clone the project, then `cp ./env-nick ./env-$USER` and modify it, then use `./run` to have an idea how to invoke it.
 And yes, you'll need Go compiler installed.
-Also run tool with `-h` flag to see help on flags and arguments and check out sources.
-OK, if someone ever need it, I'll think about making it more convenient to install.
+And don't forget to execute `dep ensure` in `./src/pass2pass` dir.
+After that you should be able to build and run it.
+To see help on flags and usage you may want to run it with `-h` flag.
+And, of course, you may want to look into sources.
+OK, if someone else ever need it, I'll think about making it more convenient to install.

 Take a look into `./scriptlets` and `./templates` folders.
 These are for user's customization.
 It's where I put my own scripts and templates I used to